This post is also available in: Svenska

 In children over two years of age, there are 3 types of UTIs: cystitis, pelvic inflammatory disease (PID) and asymptomatic bacteriuria (ABU).
 In younger children, it’s similar.
 Partly because they cannot describe their symptoms, and partly because everyone is treated the same.

-The symptoms of cystitis are: burning or pain upon urination and a need to go to the toilet often to urinate.
-Importantly, the child doesn’t have a fever.
+The symptoms of a cystitis are burning or pain when the child urinates, that the child needs to urinate often.
+The child does not have a fever.
 Leave a urine sample to be sent for cultivation.
 Antibiotics help.

 Blood in the urine

 Fresh red blood in the urine is almost always a sign of UTI.
 Dark blood in the urine, Coca-cola-colored urine, are signs of kidney disease.
-Seek medical advice for an investigation.
+Seek a doctor at the health center for investigation.

 Pelvic inflammatory disease (PID)

 Renal pelvic inflammatory disease, or pyelonephritis, is a urinary tract infection in which bacteria grow in the kidneys.
 It is noticeable in children over two years of age and often referred to as fever without other symptoms.
 Sometimes children complain of stomach or back pain.
-Other times it hurts to pee.
+Sometimes it hurts to pee.
 Sometimes the pee smells bad.
-Or sometimes children throw up (often not).
+Or sometimes children vomit. (often not).